-Bill S-203, Ending the Captivity of Whales and Dolphins Act, has finally made its way through the Senate.
-It is now in the House of Commons for consideration.
+Bill S-203, Ending the Captivity of Whales and Dolphins Act, has finally become the law in Canada.

 Keeping whales and dolphins in captivity is one of the cruelest things that people can inflict on these intelligent, ocean-ranging, social animals.
 Apart from rescuing and rehabilitating whales and dolphins, there is no ethically defensible reason for capturing and imprisoning them in zoos and marine parks.